jyxi7676/STtools/scipts/readme3.md

  * --second-fq1: Path to 2nd-Seq FASTQ.gz file of read 1.
 Required.
  * --second-fq2: Path to 2nd-Seq FASTQ.gz file of read 2.
 Required.
  * --whitelist: Txt file of the whitelist, if not given, searching whitelist.txt in the current folder.
- * -g: genome reference.
+ * --genome or -g: STAR geneome index.
 Required
  * --STtools: Path to the STtools package.
 If not given, using currently working directory (add this to pkg)
  * -o: Output prefix of alignment, if not given, set to 'Sample'
  * --sesqtk-path: Path to seqtk executable.
 Required